Ap6661/ToyEd25519/readme.md

 # Toy Ed25519 Signing Tool

 > [!CAUTION]
-> This project was a learning experience and **should not be used for ANY reason than fun.**
+> This project was a learning experience and **should not be used for ANY reason other than fun.**

 https://github.com/user-attachments/assets/a1f87b19-8cc2-4cbb-8e9d-1cd8dd4ab868